 If you’re interested in getting a Cochin chicken but you want to create a mixed flock, you’ll want to know whether they are good with other breeds?

-Cochins are so gentle they get along with their feathered friends who are also calm and docile in temperament.
+Cochins are so gentle they get along with most chickens who are also calm and docile in temperament.

 Despite their heavyset bodies, they can be picked on by more dominant birds and tend to remain at the bottom of the pecking order.